 What's the concern?

 "I am happy to announce that I have finally excepted a position at [hospital name here] in the ER!" was a post I just recently saw on social media. *sigh* Excepted?
 I suppose it's a good thing people don't need someone to know correct grammar to take care of them...
 I mean come on.
-I'm not saying that these grammar mistakes were made on a resumé or anything, but if I was a manager hiring someone and saw a grammar mistake as simple as something like that on a resumé, they'd be thrown out right away.
+I'm not saying that these grammar mistakes were made on a resumé or anything, but if I were a manager hiring someone and saw a grammar mistake as simple as something like that on a resumé, they'd be thrown out right away.
 In my mind, knowing basic grammar shows intelligence, and in this day and age there doesn't appear to be a whole lot of intelligence left.

 The concern is in all the different writing out there in the world today, especially on social media.
 The social media sites have become a convoluted mess as far as basic English grammar goes.
 Something that tends to actually entertain me is when there are two people having an argument back and forth through their computers on a website, and someone calls the other person out for being "dumb" or "stupid" by saying something along the lines of "your dumb" or "your stupid".
 Ha!
 My dumb what?
 I'm telling you, even something as simple as knowing the difference between "your" and "you're" can make you look a lot smarter than the average Joe these days.
 Am I the only one who, when I see someone use the incorrect form of a word such as "your", automatically assumes my IQ is higher than that person? 😀